-In the run-up to your Target Retirement Age, your Pension Account starts to move into the Lump Sum Fund.
-This fund typically offers low growth over long periods of time.
-However, it provides a good match for the way you plan to take your benefits if you intend to take all your Pension Account as a cash lump sum.
-By the time you reach your Target Retirement Age, 100% of your Pension Account will be invested in the Lump Sum Fund.
+In the run-up to your Target Retirement Age, your Pension Account switches initially into the Transition Fund, which balances growth and protection, and then into the Retirement (Lump Sum) Fund.
+This contains a range of funds that are designed to protect the value of your Pension Account so it can be taken as a cash lump sum at retirement.
+By the time you reach your Target Retirement Age, 100% of your Pension Account will be invested in the Retirement (Lump Sum) Fund.

-The Cash Lifestyle strategy is the automatic investment option for members of the DB Section with AVCs unless you make a different choice.
+The Lump Sum Lifestyle Strategy is the automatic investment option for DB Section AVCs unless you make a different choice.

-The Annuity Lifestyle strategy
+The Annuity Lifestyle Strategy